-Even if the buyers do not pay much attention to the shipping cost, they Even if some buyers do not pay much attention to shipping cost, they can be easily stimulated to expand their shopping carts, after adding more items.
+Even if some buyers do not pay much attention to shipping cost, they can be easily stimulated to expand their shopping carts, after adding more items.
 And the most beneficial situation is when they realize that they will have an extra benefit for this purchase.
 This will immediately raise the willingness to buy, create a higher possibility to purchase, compared to a normal checkout.

 Also according to VWO eCommerce survey, roughly 30% of online shopping carts were abandoned because of unexpected shipping costs.
 This concerning figure is unhealthy for your business.
 However, by providing free shipping, this problem seems to be eliminated easily.
 This offer on your store may also attract them to come back for further purchases.

 Even if some buyers do not mind paying for delivery, they will be even easily convinced to extend their shopping carts by adding more items as these customers are more willing to spend extra on your store.
 This is why 60% of online retailers use free shipping as one of the most powerful marketing tools.

 As a report from Transportation Insight, Free Shipping is 2 times more effective than Percent-off promotion.